ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/ACMEScript-functions.md

 - *operation* of the request.
 This is one of the following supported quoted symbols: get, post, put, delete, patch
 - The target server's *url*.
 This is a string with a valid URL.
+- Optional: header fields, either:
-- Optional: A JSON structure of header fields.
+	- A JSON structure of header fields.
 Each header field is a JSON attribute with the name of the header field and its value.
+	- A quoted list of header fields.
+Each header field is a list with two elements: the header field name and its value.
+The header field name is a string or a quoted symbol.
+The header field value is a string or number.

-If the optional *body* argument is present then this argument must be present as well, ie. with at least an empty JSON structure or the *nil* symbol.
+	If the optional *body* argument is present then this argument must be present as well, ie. with at least an empty header structure or the *nil* symbol.

-- Optional: The http request's body, which could be a string or a JSON structure.
+- Optional: The http request's *body*, which could be a string or a JSON structure.

 The function returns a list: